Subscribe to stay updated

 What about shipping?

-While pillow boxes and other small card boxes are not recommended for shipping, you can easily combine them with sturdy shipping packaging, like the Corrugated Mailer Box, the Expandable Kraft Mailer or the Shipping Box.
+While pillow boxes and other small card boxes are not recommended for shipping, you can easily combine them with sturdy shipping packaging, like the Mailer Box, the Expandable Kraft Mailer or the Shipping Box.

 That means that your goods will arrive to your customer intact, while adding another layer to the unboxing experience.